cucumber/docs/content/cucumber/tags.md

 cucumber --tags @dev:2,@qa:3
 ```

-This will make cucumber fail if you have more than 2 <code>`dev</code> tags or more than 3 <code>`qa</code> tags, even if each of your scenarios pass individually.
+This will make cucumber fail if you have more than 2 `dev` tags or more than 3 `qa` tags, even if each of your scenarios pass individually.

-Used in conjunction with the <code>--wip</code> switch you can set up your project to enforce the WIP limits of your team.
+Used in conjunction with the `--wip` switch you can set up your project to enforce the WIP limits of your team.

 ## Special Tags